Altinity/clickhouse-backup/ReadMe.md

    clickhouse-backup [global options] command [command options] [arguments...]

 VERSION:
-   0.0.2
+   unknown

 COMMANDS:
      tables          Print all tables and exit
+     list            Print backups list and exit
      freeze          Freeze all or specific tables.
+You can specify tables via flag -t db.[table] create          Create new backup of all or specific tables.
+You can specify tables via flag -t [db].[table] upload          Upload backup to s3.
-You may use this syntax for specify tables [db].[table] upload          Upload 'metadata' and 'shadows' directories to s3.
-Extra files on s3 will be deleted download        Download 'metadata' and 'shadows' from s3 to backup folder.
-Pass filename for archive strategy create-tables   Create databases and tables from backup metadata restore         Copy data from 'backup' to 'detached' folder and execute ATTACH.
-                     You can specify tables [db].[table] and increments via -i flag. -d flag to use legacy partitioning key. -m flag to move files instead of copy. default-config  Print default config and exit
+     download        Download backup from s3 to backup folder restore-schema  Create databases and tables from backup metadata restore-data    Copy data from 'backup' to 'detached' folder and execute ATTACH.
+You can specify tables like 'db.[table]' via flag -t and increments via -i flag default-config  Print default config and exit
-     clean           Remove contents from 'shadow' directory
+     clean           Clean backup data from shadow folder extract         Extract archive
      help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --config FILE, -c FILE  Config FILE name. (default: "/etc/clickhouse-backup/config.yml") --dry-run               Only show what should be uploaded or downloaded but don't actually do it.
-                           May still perform S3 requests to get bucket listings and other information though (only for file transfer commands) --help, -h              show help
+May still perform S3 requests to get bucket listings and other information though (only for file transfer commands)
+   --help, -h              show help
    --version, -v           print the version
 ```